ssrwpo/ssr/README.md

   webhooks,
   // Optional: An i18n config for server side i18n,
+  // Optional: A platform transformer (see hereafter), a default transformer is provided platformTransformers,
-  // The server side router from react-router-4 ServerRouter, createServerRenderContext,
+  // The server side router from react-router-4, ServerRouter, createServerRenderContext,
 });